FAQ's

 • A recent passport-style photo clearly showing your face

-• A recent Medical certificate confirming your ability to participate in a high-endurance sport event
+• A recent Medical certificate confirming your ability to participate in a high-endurance cycling event (Model provided)

 • (Optional) Links to your social media profiles